 - Step One – Open an IRA.
 As mentioned above, a prospective Checkbook IRA holder can open any account type of his or her choosing.

 - Step Two – Fund the Account.
-IRA holders can make contributions, transfer funds from another IRA, or roll funds from another retirement plan (from a 401(k) to a Traditional IRA, for example).
+IRA holders can make contributions, transfer funds from another IRA, or roll funds from another retirement plan.

 - Step Three – Open and Fund an LLC.
 To achieve “checkbook control”, the account holder would open an LLC (or a similar business entity), fund it with IRA money, designate him or herself as the manager, and establish a checking account for the LLC.